prl-mushr/mushr-website/content/tutorials/mapping.md

 ```bash
 $ rviz
 ```
 A screen should appear of the robot and the map it is creating.
-If you don't see the map, make sure the `/car/map` topic is added to the left sidebar.
+If you don't see the map, make sure the `/car/map` topic is added to the left sidebar (different from the /map/ topic!).
+You may also need to set the Fixed Frame value in the Displays > Global Options menu in rviz to /car/map/ instead of /map/.
 The map will dynamically update and refine as the laser scanner gathers new data.

 {{< figure src="/tutorials/mapping/start_map.png" width="400" >}}
 </br>